In General

 the Body

-Well, again, I'm going to use 3/4" plywood, stiffened by 1x4 stock on the edge.
+I'll probably use 3/4" plywood, stiffened by the sides, also made out of 3/4 ply.
 The edge will probably get painted white, while the deck of the car will probably get covered with a blue rug I originally got to cover my DJ console.
 The nice thing about it, is that is outdoor carpeting, and will kinda match the blue color of the car.

 the Trucks